kyliewake/kyliewebsite/content/blog/Blog.md

 ### List and Single Templates

 In Hugo, we have three major kinds of templates.
 There's the home page template that we updated previously.
 It is used only by the home page.
-We also have "single" templates which are used to generate output for a single content file.
-We also have "list" templates that are used to group multiple pieces of content before generating output.
+We also have single templates which are used to generate output for a single content file.
+We also have list templates that are used to group multiple pieces of content before generating output.

-Generally speaking, list templates are named "list.html" and single templates are named "single.html."
+Generally speaking, list templates are named list.html and single templates are named single.html.

 There are three other types of templates: partials, content views, and terms.
 We will not go into much detail on these.